Data Identities

 Reading the identity in a Mustache template

-If your automation target uses a Mustache template to format the payload, you can reference identities using standard Mustache syntax:
+If your subscription uses an Email, Webhook, or Queue target with a Mustache template, reference identities using standard Mustache syntax:

 <p>SAP ID: {{identity.sap}}</p>